 Rashid is considered an exceptionally productive designer who created about 100 products a year in the last decade; products that have been sold millions of times, such as the waste basket Garbo Can (1996) or the Oh Chair (2000) for Umbra.
 Besides product and furnishing design, Rashid also works as fashion, furniture and light designer, as well as artist.

-Karim Rashid became especially famous by his rotation furniture, such as the sofa Superbot for Edra or Orgy for Offect, with the look of the sixties.
+Karim Rashid became especially famous by his retro furniture, such as the sofa Superblob for Edra or Orgy for Offect, with the look of the sixties.

 I believe that design products shouldn’t make up traps for our day by day.
 But they should be taken seriously with delighted smiles.
 I try to develop products that are relaxing.
 They should be enjoyable and make our duties easier, while they raise our engagement and aesthetical level at the same time.
 Our everyday is enriched by the experience of beauty, comfort, luxury, functionality and utility suiting each other seamlessly.